FragmentedCurve/nesticle-theme/README.md

 # nesticle theme

 This repository contains the bloody hand cursor from the NES emulator NESticle.
-The cursor was rendered and extracted from NESticle's code.
+The cursor was rendered and extracted via NESticle's code.

 ![nesticle cursor gif](example.gif)